jueves

 I weave this words on and on.

-I am a basket case
+I am a basket case of wine

-of wine still sipped by Sappho
+the same wine sipped by Sappho

-just about to embrace Phaon
+when just on the brink to embrace Phaon

 near the Leucadian cliffs.